What is Lyme Disease?

 - Gently pull the tick straight out, being careful not to twist or crush the tick to ensure no parts are left behind.

-- Clean the area with soap and water and rubbing alcohol.
+- Clean the area with soap and water and then disinfect the area with rubbing alcohol.

 Ticks should not be burnt or coated in any substance during extraction to ensure a complete removal and to allow for identification.